cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 2. The separation between the client and server interfaces will allow us to insert permission checking code in between the two which checks if one module is authorized to send the specified `Msg` to the other module providing a proper object capability system.
+3. The router for inter-module communication gives us a convenient place to handle rollback of transactions, enabling atomicy of operations ([currently a problem](https://github.com/cosmos/cosmos-sdk/issues/8030)).
+Any failure within a module-to-module call would result in a failure of the entire transaction

 This mechanism has the added benefits of:
 - reducing boilerplate through code generation, and